wjhhking/jinspire.dev/_posts/2025-02-23-evolution-universe.md

 lang: en
 ---

-# Why Read 《A Unified Theory of Evolution: Natural, Mental and Social》?

-The purest philosophy, the ultimate questioning.
+# The purest philosophy, the ultimate questioning.

-Note: <a href=" https://wuyantonglun.com/">https://wuyantonglun.com/</a> has the electronic version of the book, in Chinese.

 Starting a new series: Reading "General Theory of Evolution" with Deepseek.